ViseROM/GridBasedMovementDemo/README.md

 #### Description:
 - A Demo of how an objects moves on a grid/tile map.
+- GUI built using the Swing and AWT libraries in Java
 - Possible movements: left, right, up, down, NO diagonal movements
-- GUI built using the Swing and AWT libraries in Java
+- Keyboard controls: Arrow keys